 Coordinate with dad, not mom.
 I honestly ignored my phone for like three weeks.
 My husband though, coordinated everyone and everything (with my permission, of course) and it made it so much easier to not worry about responding and typing and thinking about scheduling while taking care of a one day old.

 Let feeding time be an exit.
 I wasn’t, and really still am not, comfortable breastfeeding in front of anyone except my husband and my mom.
-My family was great about exiting when it was time to feed, and it made me feel way less anxious about developing a nursing relationship with my baby.
+Please just let mom and baby develop a nursing relationship in private.

 Don’t ask to wake up or pick up the baby.
 First, we always believed in letting the baby sleep.
 Birth had to have been traumatic for him, too, so please let him rest if that’s what mom and dad want.
 Also, if someone wants you to hold the baby, they’ll offer.
 And if mom wants the baby back, hand him over.